 Faculty who are already using OER are asked to review and revise/remix their material to ensure accessibility and culturally relevant content.

-All awardees must use the OER materials associated with their awards in teaching assignments in the 2024-25 academic year and make a commitment to keep their course ZTC for at least the next three academic years.
+All awardees must use the OER materials associated with their awards in teaching assignments by 2027 and make a commitment to keep their course ZTC for at least the next three academic years.